2AA4-W23/Urbanism-Cities/README.md

 to generate the visualizer.

-The above steps need to be completed until a sample.svg file is produced.
+The above steps need to be completed until a non-blank sample.svg file is produced.
 These steps likely need to be called several times.
-This problem has been persistent since the first time working on this project and it has not subsided.
+This problem has been persistent since the first time we cloned the repository and it has not subsided.

 You can call the options listed below to generate an irregular mesh, a square grid, or to show a help menu.
 If no option is listed, the project will build a default irregular mesh.